 Hopefully this helped with clarifying the difference between front and surround speakers and it now makes a little more sense.

-While technically the same if the driver is forward facing, they also differentiate themselves further by also being bipole or dipole in design.
+While similar if the driver is forward facing, they can also differentiate themselves further by also being bipole or dipole in design.

 Which of those is better though really is dependent on what your preference is.

 That’s wraps it up for this one though.

 Until next time, make it easy, keep it simple.